UT-Austin-FIS/dueling_decimals/README.md

 ```

 ### virtualenv
-(This is untested...)

 You need an Oracle installation on your code-executing machine to make
 connections to your Oracle database.
 I'm going to use
 [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
-Find, download, and install the appropriate version for your host architecture
-and database version.
-Follow the installation instructions, including setting
-up `ORACLE_HOME` and `LD_LIBRARY_PATH`.
+Note that this requires creating an account on oracle.com and agreeing to their
+license terms.

+Choose your host architecture on the page linked above, agree to the license
+terms if you dare, and find the Basic Lite zip file that corresponds to the
+version of Oracle you're connecting to.
 If you need to know what version of
 Oracle you're connecting to, try running this SQL statement:
 ```
 SELECT * FROM V$VERSION;
 ```
+Follow the installation instructions at the bottom of listing page, including
+setting up `ORACLE_HOME` and `LD_LIBRARY_PATH`.

+Now, you should be able to install `cx_Oracle` as part of the overall
+installation.
 ```
 $ git clone github.com/UT-Austin-FIS/dueling_decimals.git
 $ cp dueling_decimals/{_local_settings_template.py,local_settings.py}